Fine-grained Analysis of Non-parametric Estimation for Pairwise Learning: Introduction

+On the other hand, numerous studies have applied neural networks to pairwise learning and ranking tasks \cite{koppel2025pairwise,he2022gnnrank,liu2025Trajectory,Duan2025toward}.
+Nevertheless, a fundamental limitation of most existing models lies in their inability to capture non-transitive pairwise interactions, a phenomenon observed in real-world scenarios but difficult to represent within the conventional score-difference framework.
+How to effectively model and learn from such non-transitive relationships remains an open and practically important question.

-In this paper, we investigate a comprehensive generalization analysis of pairwise learning under general settings by significantly removing the restrictive assumptions on both the loss functions and the hypothesis space.
-Specifically, we establish an oracle inequality of the empirical minimizer for a general hypothesis space when the loss is Lipschitz continuous and satisfies the symmetric property.
+In this paper, we investigate comprehensive generalization analysis of pairwise learning under general settings by significantly removing the restrictive assumptions on both the hypothesis space and the loss functions.
+Specifically, we establish an oracle inequality of the empirical minimizer for a \textit{general hypothesis space} when the loss is Lipschitz continuous.
 Our results extend the existing literature in the following two aspects.
-First, we consider the general losses that are Lipschitz continuous and symmetric.
+First, the existing works either require the hypothesis space to be convex or a VC-class.
+As mentioned before, these assumptions are quit restrictive and cannot applied to many popular methods including kernel methods and neural networks.
+Second, we consider the general losses that are Lipschitz continuous and possible nonconvex.
 Various common-used surrogate losses including the hinge loss, least squares loss and logistic loss satisfy these assumptions, which makes our results applicable to a wide range of pairwise learning problems including ranking, pairwise regression and metric and similarity learning.
-Second, we consider the general hypothesis spaces satisfying general capacity assumptions of the covering number.
-The hypothesis space is not required to be convex or a VC-class, which makes our results useful for studying the generalization performance of neural networks and kernel methods.
+Furthermore, our experiments demonstrate that the proposed model is particularly well suited for handling non-transitive pairwise relationships, providing a positive answer to the above mentioned question.